Skip to main content

 Epidemiologist

-We plan to commence pilots with jurisdictions in summer 2024 to test the eCR Viewer in a production data environment and further validate the tool’s downstream public health impact.
-Our aim is to scale the eCR Viewer with a wide range of jurisdictions to turn eCR into the go-to data source for case ascertainment and investigation.
+Pilots commenced in summer 2024 to test the eCR Viewer in production data environments and further validate the tool’s downstream public health impact.
+The aim is to scale across a wide range of jurisdictions and turn eCR into the go-to data source for case ascertainment and investigation.
+The eCR Viewer isn’t a standalone product — it works in concert with a wider portfolio of open-source, modular tools that together enable jurisdictions to build flexible, modern data systems that improve the larger public health data infrastructure.

 The results